delabere/brag/README.md

 ![Raw GitHub Image](https://raw.githubusercontent.com/delabere/brag/main/brag_logo.png)

 Brag is a user-friendly command-line tool designed to help you to maintain a personalized list of accomplishments, milestones, or any brag-worthy moments.
-It's written in Rust so it's blazingly fast.
+It's written in Rust so it's blazingly fast 🚀🚀🚀

 When you get to a performance review, you can use your brag list to hep you write it up.
 You could even throw it at a LLM like ChatGPT and it can even do the bulk of the writing for you.